-This hub is a guide on how to beat Aamon in Dragon Quest IV.
-Aamon is the final final boss (yes, I wrote final twice. :P) of the game (Playstation and DS versions only; the game ends in Chapter 5 on the NES version).
-He's a lot meaner than Psaro ever was, and by the time you're done with him, you'll be glad he only has four forms (instead of Psaro's 7!).
+This article is a guide on how to beat Aamon in Dragon Quest IV.
+Aamon is the final final boss (yes, I wrote final twice) of the game (Playstation and DS versions only; the game ends in Chapter 5 on the NES version).
+He's a lot meaner than Psaro ever was, and by the time you're done with him, you'll be glad he only has four forms (instead of Psaro's seven).

 The fact that you're reading this probably means you're having trouble beating him.
 Some general notes on what you should have:

 - Hero with Omniheal.
 In my playthrough he was level 38.
 I had him equipped with the Falcon Blade and Zenithian Gear.
 His accesory was the Meteorite Bracer, for the 2x agility.
 Since he will frequently be using Omniheal, this is important, so you don't get wiped out when Aamon attacks first.

 - Psaro with better equips than what he starts with.
 An interesting note about Psaro is that he can equip cursed items without penalty.
 Abuse this.
 In fact, my equipment setup with Psaro was the Massacre Sword (cursed), Hela Armor (cursed), Iron Mask and Liquid Metal Shield.
 For the accesory, I gave him a Mighty Armlet so he could swing harder.

 - In my playthrough Psaro was still at his starting level (35).